Move Forward Guide

-Bone mineral density defines one aspect of bone health.
+Bone mineral density (BMD) defines 1 aspect of bone health.
 When your bones are not supplied with necessary nutrients or are stressed too much through overexercising, they may begin to weaken.
-This can lead to osteopenia (lower than normal BMD) and further, osteoporosis (a loss of bone strength that predisposes a person to increased risk of fractures).
+This weakening can lead to osteopenia (lower than normal BMD) and further, osteoporosis (a loss of bone strength that predisposes a person to increased risk of fractures).
 When a person has low BMD, she may be at an increased long-term risk of bone mineral loss and fracture as she ages.

-Female athletes are at an increased risk of developing the Triad due to the high demand that athletics place on the female body physically, as well as the increasing societal pressures for performance and image.
+Female athletes are at an increased risk of developing triad due to the high demand that athletics place on the female body physically, as well as the increasing societal pressures for performance and image.
 For example, a female runner may feel that altering or restricting caloric intake will make her a faster runner, therefore gaining an edge on the competition and earning greater success in her sport.
-The Triad can be present in any female athlete, from the elite athlete striving to reach high-performance goals, to the adolescent female whose body is going through normal changes related to puberty.
+Triad can be present in any female athlete, from the elite athlete striving to reach high-performance goals, to the adolescent female whose body is going through normal changes related to puberty.
 In any case, there are physical and psychological aspects of this syndrome that affect its extent, impact, and treatment.

 How Does it Feel?

-A female athlete may begin experiencing the following symptoms, conditions, or changes (separately or together) that may indicate she is developing Female Athlete Triad:
+A female athlete may begin experiencing the following symptoms, conditions, or changes (separately or together) that may indicate she is developing female athlete triad:

 - Low energy during school, work, or exercise